UCB-INFO-FRONTEND-WEBARCH/assignment-2-raraspradnya/README.md

 Think about:
 - How to count total tasks (array length)
 - How to count completed tasks (use `.filter()`)
-- How to calculate active tasks (total - completed)
+- How to calculate active tasks (total - completed) #TODO

 Display these three numbers in your UI.